Franklin Hughes Delano: Career

 Delano was involved, and partners, in a number of financial ventures, including shipping ventures, with his brothers Warren, Frederick, and Edward.
 In January 1839, he became a partner in the New York shipping firm of Grinnell, Minturn & Company.
 He served as U.S. Consul for Chile at New York, from 1840 until 1851, when he resigned that office and also retired as an active partner in Grinnell, Minturn & Co.
-After his marriage, Delano joined his father-in-law in the Astor family business, located on Pearl Street in New York City, and assisted in control the large piece of property in New York City which his wife had inherited.
+After his marriage, Delano joined his father-in-law in the Astor family business, located on Pearl Street in New York City, and assisted in managing the large piece of property in New York City his wife had inherited.

 After his retirement in 1851, Delano and his wife traveled to Europe, and later, spent much of their time in Italy and Monte Carlo.

 In the 1850s, Delano, along with his brother Warren and Asa Packer (the builder of the Lehigh Valley Railroad and founder of Lehigh University), headed a land company that purchased several thousand acres and established the town of Delano, Pennsylvania.
 Delano also served as the company president of the Selma, Rome and Dalton Railroad, the largest railroad in Alabama, due to the Astor family's ownership of a large block of stock.
 The Selma, Rome and Dalton Railroad was formed by the consolidation of Alabama and Tennessee River Rail Road Co. (incorporated in 1848), the Georgia and Alabama Rail Road Co. (incorporated in 1854), and the Dalton and Jacksonville Railroad Co. (incorporated in 1854) on August 6, 1866.
 Delano handed over day-to-day management of the railroad to Captain E. G. Barney.

 Personal life

 In September 1844, Delano was married to heiress Laura Eugenia Astor.
-Laura was a daughter of William Backhouse Astor Sr. and Margaret (née Armstrong) Astor, and a sister, among others, of John Jacob Astor III and William Backhouse Astor Jr. (husband of the Mrs. Astor).
-Reportedly, Laura was the favorite granddaughter of John Jacob Astor, the founding Astor family patriarch who was America's first millionaire who died in 1848, four years after their marriage.
+Laura was a daughter of William Backhouse Astor Sr. and Margaret (née Armstrong) Astor, and a sister of, among others, John Jacob Astor III and William Backhouse Astor Jr. (husband of the Mrs. Astor).
+Reportedly, Laura was the favorite granddaughter of John Jacob Astor, the founding Astor family patriarch and America's first millionaire who died in 1848, four years after their marriage.
 Her maternal grandparents were John Armstrong Jr. (a U.S. Senator, U.S. Minister to France under Thomas Jefferson and U.S. Secretary of War under James Madison) and Alida (née Livingston) Armstrong.

-In New York City, the Delanos lived at 190 Madison Avenue, and where he was a member of the Union Club (which he joined in 1839, three years after its founding in 1836), the Knickerbocker Club, the Century Club, the New-England Society, and the American Geographic Society.
+In New York City, the Delanos lived at 190 Madison Avenue.
+Franklin Delano was a member of the Union Club (which he joined in 1839, three years after its founding in 1836), the Knickerbocker Club, the Century Club, the New-England Society, and the American Geographic Society.

 Around 1890, due to failing health, Delano moved abroad and after traveling for a year, took up residence in Monte Carlo, Monaco, where he died on December 23, 1893.
 His widow died in 1902.